 I shipped several samples and reagents from Illinois, and ordered a few things from our lab manager here, and everything seems to be falling into place (with a few minor mishaps – dry ice has a tendency to evaporate when it isn’t shipped at the right temperature!)

 I’ve started a few minor experiments that should help me establish new protocols that I can translate back to Illinois, but I’m forcing myself to “set the bar low.”
 After all, I’m only here for six weeks, and if two years in graduate school has taught me anything, it’s that six weeks is a very short time to get useful data!
 Throw in the fact that I’m on another continent, in another university, and biological research makes a point of being unreliable… and, well, you see my point.
 It’s more important to have one or two well-planned experiments than to try too many ambitious projects that fail simultaneously!

 From my limited observations, I think the equipment is of similar caliber to what we have in Illinois, but there’s just a lot more of it!
-Ten incubators instead of two, several high-powered confocal microscopes, etc. You would think this would mean equipment is always available, but quite the contrary!
-It’s harder to book time on these machines than it is at Illinois, which is quite frustrating as I’m used to taking up lots of time/space in the Bionanotechnology Lab at Illinois’ MNTL facility.
+Ten incubators instead of two, several high-powered confocal microscopes, etc. There must be a lot more people here than at the Bionanotechnology Lab at Illinois’ MNTL facility!